lrytz/efftp/notes/session.md

 # next up

-- Testing
+## Testing

+- todo: test subtyping with relative effect

+- todo: tests for @pure (in a different file). combining @pure with others, @pure @rel, @pure @io, tamtamtam

+- check todo's in existing test suites (need neg tests)

 - test that something compiles

 - test that something doesn't compile with a certain error message (or, with a certain expected / found type)
+    - example in that direction: test that the plugin doesn't crash when there are compilation errors. one example is in RelSuite, when a method is not defined, inferEffect used to crash with "NoSymbol has no owner".
+The fix for this cannot be tested with tests that compile...
+    - two options to investigate: 1. use partest, 2. create a compiler instance and give it a fake source file (triple quote).
+That would be much nicer in fact.

 - check inferred effect: give a tree and the expected effect

+## Features

+- getter / setter effect

+- constructor effects

+- refine the inference of a tree's effect:
+    - skip on DefDef, Function, but include ValDef's rhs effect (for non-lazy ValDefs)

 - effect annotation on a function type's (or some other) type parameter, see what happens. should ideally also fix the non-contravariant-method-parameter-subtyping problem described in IOSuite.scala

+- disable / remove annotation checker once typing is done? can probably not do that, since lazy types might still get completed after typing (or maybe also not, to be seen).
+  ==> because: annotation checker stuff is called in UnCurry, Specialize, box / unbox generation, erasure,
+      mixin-generated methods, ... (e.g. addAnnotations whenever something is type-checked)

+- effects of annotation expressions should not be included in the effect of a tree (are they?)

+- "Annotated" tree should trigger effect checking if the annotated type has effect annotations

+- function literals need explicit parameter types when the expected type is a refined function type val f: (Int => Int) { def apply(x: Int) = Int @pure } = x => x  // doesn't compile

 - annotationsConform assumes that
     - rel annotations are there. make sure that they are added to all method and function symbols before we can get into annotationsConform
     - computeEffect (in Infer.scala) uses encFun symbol and looks up the rel effect of the enclosing function not by the annotations of that symbol, but of the next outer which is not lazy (using RelEffects.relEffects(sym))

-- Function trees, give refined types

 - Function: no way to specify rel effect. can specify rel effect in expected type's apply method, but that's not an outer method of the function's body.

-- getter / setter effect
+- add effect annotations only when necessary

-- EffectChecker that verifies effects of annotated methods, generates effect typing errors => only non-inferred types...
-  => do we really need a separate traversal? why not just using addAnnotations on DefDef trees?
+    - if there is `@pure` or `@rel(..)`, don't add `@noIo`
+    - if there is no `@pure` or `@rel(..)`, don't add `@io`

 - keep effect annotations around in tree types, where every effect annotation should describe the effect of that sub-tree?
     + effects are already there, just need to check them
     + in line with how type checking works
     - lots of annotations in trees
     - effects don't propagate like types. example: for a If(cond, tp, ep), the type checker would compute the lub of the types of "tp" and "ep" => that type has an effect annotation, but it's worng. so we need to go ahead and fix it (in addAnnotations).

-- expected type has annotation (DefDef, ValDef, ...)
+- expected type should not have effect annotation (DefDef, ValDef, ...)
-  > cannot use "adaptAnnotations": this is triggered when the inferred type has annotations
+    - cannot use "adaptAnnotations" to handle things: this is triggered after typing, and only when the inferred type has annotations. here the expected type has annotations, not (necessarily) the inferred one

-  > we cannot use the expected type's effect annotations to check for the latent effect of a tree: only DefDefs have
+    - we cannot use the expected type's effect annotations to check for the latent effect of a tree: only DefDefs have latent effects.
-    latent effects.
 However, when there is (for some reason) an effect annotation on a ValDef tpt, or a parameter type, then we should not issue effect errors on the corresponding tree (ValDef rhs, method argument).

-  > (we should issue warnings when there are effect annotations in places where they don't make sense, see previous point)
+    - (we should issue warnings when there are effect annotations in places where they don't make sense, see previous point)

-  > in typed(tree, mode, pt) we don't know "where we are", if it's a rhs of a DefDef, or a ValDef, or something else.
+    - in typed(tree, mode, pt) we don't know "where we are", if it's a rhs of a DefDef, or a ValDef, or something else.
       So we can't distinguish if effect mismatches should be reported or not

-  > therefore we ignore effect annotations on the pt.
-We actually have to eliminate them because the type computed for
-    the tree will not have any annotations, and then <:< in adapt will trigger "annotationsConform" (if pt is annotated), which will produce a type error.
+    - therefore we ignore effect annotations on the pt.
+We actually have to eliminate them because the type computed for the tree will not have any annotations, and then <:< in adapt will trigger "annotationsConform" (if pt is annotated), which will produce a type error.

-- check relative effects in subtyping
-  -> still need "inferOnly"? because "annotationsConform" is called whenever there's some annotation present.
-     - when there's a return type of a defdef that has an annotation
-     - an annotated type (x: Foo @eff)

 - refchecks should verify that all overrides are valid - write tests

 - computeEffect: when hitting a def tree (but not a valdef!), skip (definitions don't have effects), EffectChecker.scala, line 857